Early access programme services

 - Still involve monitoring for safety and efficacy but in a real-world setting

-Early access programs in Europe: challenges and solutions
+Early access programmes in Europe: challenges and solutions

-Gaining approval for an early access program in Europe can be challenging and costly, with multiple complex regulatory landscapes and different healthcare systems to negotiate across the many member states.
+Gaining approval for an early access programme in Europe can be challenging and costly, with multiple complex regulatory landscapes and different healthcare systems to negotiate across the many member states.

 - Regulatory complexity – Each country has different EAP rules and approval processes